KorewaKiyo/weltkatze/README.md

 ### Weltkatze
 ## A full hardware replacement for a small battery powered nightlight, which includes a bottom case, PCB + Zigbee microcontroller
+Inspired by Blinkekatze
+## Why?
+It sounded like a fun challenge!